-- 12.1 In-Year applications may arise for a number of reasons, for example, where a family has moved to Birmingham or if a parent/carer wishes to move their child from one school to another at a time outside the normal admissions round. - 12.2 The local authority and all schools will work together to coordinate inyear applications. - 12.3 The local authority will enable parents to complete an application for a school place and will provide details of schools with places available. - 12.4 In the first instance, parents will be requested to make applications directly to the school(s) concerned.
-Outside the normal admissions round, parents/carers can apply for a place for their child at any time and to any school. - 12.5 Parent/carers who live in Birmingham who have not been offered their preferred school will be advised of their right of appeal and be added to the schools waiting list.
+- 12.1 In-Year applications may arise for a number of reasons, for example, where a family has moved to Birmingham or if a parent/carer wishes to move their child from one school to another at a time outside the normal admissions round. - 12.2 The local authority and all schools will work together to manage the process of in-year applications. - 12.3 The local authority will enable parents to complete an application for a school place and will provide details of schools with places available. - 12.4 In the first instance, parents will be requested to make applications directly to

+- the school(s) concerned.
+Outside the normal admissions round, parents/carers can apply for a place for their child at any time and to any school. - 12.5 The law relevant to admissions to state schools and academies provides that on receipt of an in-year application, they must notify the local authority of every application and its outcome as soon as reasonably practicable, but should aim to be within 2 school days.
+This will also allow the local authority to keep up to date with figures on the availability of school places in Birmingham. - 12.6 The admission authority should aim to notify the parents of the outcome of their application in writing within 10 school days, but they must be notified within 15 school days. - 12.7 Parent/carers who live in Birmingham who have not been offered their preferred school will be advised of their right of appeal and be added to the schools waiting list.
 In-Year waiting lists for community, voluntary controlled, voluntary aided, foundation schools, academies and free schools in Birmingham will be maintained by the schools.
-The Local Authority may require sight of the waiting lists at these schools, in order to determine that the co-ordinated scheme is operating effectively. - 12.6 Children who are not offered a place at any of their preferred schools, will be offered a place at a Birmingham Local Authority maintained school, academy or free school near to the child's home address, that has a vacancy. - 12.7 The Local Authority will be informed by schools and academies of any child who has not taken up a school place so that appropriate action can be taken. - 12.8 Children who live in Birmingham whose parents have refused the school place offered may be issued with a formal notice advising of their legal requirement to ensure that their child is in receipt of a suitable education whether in school or otherwise. - 12.9 Where a child is not receiving suitable education, further action may be taken against a parent under Birmingham Local Authority's School Attendance process.
+The Local Authority may require sight of the waiting lists at these schools, in order to determine that the process is operating effectively. - 12.8 Children who are not offered a place at any of their preferred schools, will be offered a place at a Birmingham Local Authority maintained school, academy or free school near to the child's home address, that has a vacancy. - 12.9 The Local Authority will be informed by schools and academies of any child who has not taken up a school place so that appropriate action can be taken. - 12.10 Children who live in Birmingham whose parents have refused the school place offered may be issued with a formal notice advising of their legal requirement to ensure that their child is in receipt of a suitable education whether in school or otherwise. - 12.11 Where a child is not receiving suitable education, further action may be taken against a parent under Birmingham Local Authority's School Attendance process.